Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 - slightly altered our wall designs to make everything symmetric
 - got the wrap around to work (actually this time)

+### date: May 28, 2023
+- added in the main menu, character selection menu, and level selection menu
+- added in one new character
+- added in different fonts to make our design a bit better
+- need to work on the overall design of our menus

 ## GROUP MEMBER 2: Arlette Duran